-Probably.
-However you should reread your documents.
-If your documents are old, they may or may not accurately state all the choices you want to make.
-If you have more questions, you may want to talk to a lawyer or complete a new advance directive.
+Maybe.
+You should reread your documents.
+If your documents are old, they may, or may not, accurately state all the choices you want to make.
+If you have questions about the validity of your documents, you should talk to a lawyer or complete a new advance directive.